-A Step-by-Step Walkthrough of a Complete SaaS Marketing Campaign (Hootsuite)
+A Step-by-Step Guide of a Complete SaaS Marketing Campaign (Hootsuite)

 Hootsuite is the world's most widely-used social media management platform.
 Founded in 2008, they have more than 15 million users (and growing).
 They have an estimated yearly revenue of over $45.5 million USD.